All You Can Eats

 Notes

-*I prefer to use a block of parmesan cheese that I grate myself--store-bought shredded cheese is covered in preservatives that sometimes melts weird, especially in soup.
+*I prefer to use a block of parmesan cheese that I grate myself--store-bought shredded cheese is covered in preservatives that sometimes melts funny, especially in soup.

 **I love to use the Giovanni Rana 5 cheese tortellini, it has great flavor!
 But any refrigerated tortellini will work great.
 If you use a frozen tortellini, just make sure to cook it a little longer.